hashicorp/terraform/website/docs/cli/config/config-file.html.md

 which apply across all Terraform working directories.
 This is separate from [your infrastructure configuration](/docs/language/index.html).

-## Location
+## Locations

-The configuration is placed in a single file whose location depends on the host operating system:
+The configuration can be placed in a single file whose location depends on the host operating system:

 * On Windows, the file must be named `terraform.rc` and placed in the relevant user's `%APPDATA%` directory.
 The physical location